spcnvdr/redact/README.md

 # Redact - A Linux log wiping program

-Redact is a simple Linux program to remove a user's activity from common system log files.
+Redact is a simple Linux program to remove some or all of a user's activity from common system log files.
 This program is different than most log wipers currently available in that it avoids common pitfalls when destroying log entries.
 Some wipe programs simply overwrite the matching log entries with zeros.
 However, there are programs that check the integrity